davidschlachter/chemistry-policymanual/index.md

 - That pre- and post-market reviews include stronger consideration of social and economic value.
 - That guidance be provided to clarify acceptable risk and unacceptable risk to assure transparency.
-- That Europe's interpretation of the precautionary principle continues to be rejected and has no place in the Act – Canada's risk-based approach is appropriate and already consistent with regulators' &quot;duty to prevent harm&quot;;
+- That Europe's interpretation of the precautionary principle continues to be rejected and has no place in the Act – Canada's risk-based approach is appropriate and already consistent with regulators' "duty to prevent harm";
 - That evaluations be completed in a timely fashion but that legislated timeframes are not appropriate; and
 - That the Act's provisions for greater transparency and openness continue to be appropriately balanced with the protection of confidential business information in order to drive continued innovation.